Missed deadlines by virtual assistants are bound to happen at some point, and it’s really nothing to get worked up about.

 Ensure they are aware of the priorities and deadlines for everything you assign to them.
 If you have given them a few things to do, make sure they know what needs to be completed now and what can wait until later.

 I’ve had problems with this before, but I’ve learned from my own mistakes.
 I have previously assigned a number of tasks and thought I hadn’t overloaded anyone.
 I gave everything a deadline and priority, but it seemed like a bunch of deadlines were coming up at the same time.
 When a thing like that happens, it’s my fault and I need to ensure I’m more careful in assigning/changing deadlines and assigning a priority to tasks.

 Everything you assign should have a deadline, but of course some deadlines are more flexible than others.
-Make sure your contractors are also aware of what needs to absolutely be completed on time and which deadlines can be stretched.
+Make sure your assistant is e also aware of what needs to absolutely be completed on time and which deadlines can be stretched.

 2. Can you live with it?

 If your virtual assistant is having trouble meeting deadlines, ask them if there’s anything you can do, ask if you aren’t giving them enough notice or if they aren’t sure of the priorities.

 Try to determine if there’s an even deeper issue.
 Maybe it’s taking them longer because they’re new to working with you and they’re doing new kinds of tasks.
 Or maybe there is a personal issue that is keeping them from working.
 Again, keep the lines of communication open, so you’re on top of all potential issues.